 This will help you keep your data safe and secure.

 As a small business owner, you need to be careful about the way you handle online payments.
 This is because there is a risk of fraud and chargebacks.

 Make sure to use a secure payment gateway and implement fraud prevention measures.

 This also includes secure payments online by using a service like PayPal.
 You can also use a credit card processing service to reduce the risk of fraud.

-In Conclusion of Pitfalls to Avoid as a Small Business Owner
+In Conclusion: Pitfalls Of A Small Business Owner

 What pitfalls have you found starting your small business?
 I’d love to learn about them from you in the comments.